Friday, 19 December 2014

 Our favourite images of the week

-A selection of the most spectacular travel images from around the world, from the serene waters of Sun Moon Lake in Taiwan to the monumental fjords of southwestern Norway.
+A selection of the most stunning travel photos from around the world, from the mountains of Las Alpujarras in southern Spain to the peaceful scene on the Honduran island of Utila.Our favourite images of the weeksource BBC Travel http://ift.tt/1FKA...

 Our favourite images of the week